Combinatorial Control Barrier Functions: Nested Boolean and p-choose-r Compositions of Safety Constraints: Nested Logic for Safety Constraints

-Thus far, we have described logical compositions starting from primitive scalar CBFs.
+\begin{remark}[Logical Composition of MCBFs] We have described logical compositions starting from primitive scalar CBFs.
 The same ideas naturally extend to MCBFs, which include scalar CBFs as a special case.
 In this setting, the role of sorting primitive functions is played by sorting the eigenvalues of the primitive MCBFs, $\{\bH_k\}_{k=1}^p$.
 In this framework, each MCBF can be interpreted as the first level in a nested CBF: a MCBF corresponds to enforcing a minimum (AND) over its eigenvalues, while an indefinite-MCBF corresponds to enforcing a maximum (OR).

-Following the approach developed for the scalar case, logical compositions between MCBFs can be encoded through a single pivot function $h$, defined by sorting the eigenvalues.
-Then the $p$-choose-$r$ MCBF condition is enforced directly on the primitive MCBFs as:
+A detailed analysis and full technical treatment of this setting are left for future work. ~ $\bullet$ \end{remark}